Fear Street (film series): Future

-In July 2022, Stine stated that there are discussions ongoing for additional films being developed in the series.
-Later that month, Bloody Disgusting confirmed this statement with Netflix, stating that official plans would be announced in the future.
+In January 2025, Stine announced that three additional movies were in development, stating that unnamed screenwriters were writing their respective scripts.

-Characters
+Recurring cast and characters

 Release

 The first film was scheduled to be released theatrically in June 2020, but was pulled from the schedule because of the COVID-19 pandemic.
 In April 2020, Chernin Entertainment ended their distribution deal with 20th Century Studios and made a multi-year first-look deal with Netflix.
 By August 2020, Netflix had acquired the distribution rights to the Fear Street trilogy.
 The films were released exclusively as Netflix Original Films.

-In May 2021, the official trailer released by Netflix announced the respective films' credits, release dates, and official titles, as: Fear Street: Part One - 1994, Fear Street: Part Two - 1978, and Fear Street: Part Three - 1666.
-The trilogy of films is R-rated, with original novel series writer R.L.
-Stine praising the direction and adaptations of his books.
+In May 2021, the official trailer released by Netflix announced the respective films' credits, release dates, and official titles, as: Fear Street: Part One – 1994, Fear Street: Part Two – 1978, and Fear Street: Part Three – 1666.
+The trilogy of films is R-rated, with original novel series writer R. L. Stine praising the direction and adaptations of his books.

-The films were released over a three week span: July 2, July 9, and July 16.
+The films were released over a three-week span: July 2, July 9, and July 16.